ckan/ckan/doc/authorization.rst

   Members of an organization can view datasets belonging to an organization including private datasets.

-When a user creates a new organization, they automatically become the first administrator of that organization.

 Config Settings
 ---------------

-Several .ini config options can be set to change the behavior of CKAN.
+Several configuration file options can be set to change the behavior of CKAN.
 These include

 ``ckan.auth.anon_create_dataset``
   allows non registered users to create datasets, default: False

 ``ckan.auth.create_dataset_if_not_in_organization``
-  users not in organizations can create datasets, default: True
+  allow users who are not a member of any organization create datasets.
+  This depends on option ``create_unowned_dataset``, default: True

 ``ckan.auth.create_unowned_dataset``
   allow the creation of datasets not owned by an organization, default: True